Roasted Tomato & Mozzarella Caprese

 Roasted Caprese Salad

-Elevate the classic Caprese salad with this Roasted Caprese Recipe!
-Juicy cherry tomatoes are roasted until blistered and caramelized, then paired with creamy mozzarella, fresh basil, and a drizzle of balsamic glaze.
+Elevate the Classic Caprese salad with Slow Roasted Tomatoes.
+Plum tomatoes are roasted at 275°F until blistered and caramelized, then paired with creamy mozzarella, fresh basil, and a drizzle of balsamic glaze.

 5 from 1 vote